dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The church is mentioned in the Domesday book and so is thought to be of Saxon origin.
 The current church is of Norman origin (with modifiications being made in the 14th Century).
 The plan of the church forms a cruciform with the tower at the cross point, a less common layout (when compared with the more usual configuration of siting the tower at the east or west end of the building).

-The name Wrockwardine is derived from the words meaning "enclosure or settlement by the Wrekin" - Wrekin is the British name for Wroxeter (and is the name given to the nearby hill).
+The name Wrockwardine is derived from the words meaning 'enclosure or settlement by the Wrekin' - Wrekin is the British name for Wroxeter (and is the name given to the nearby hill).
 ![](../1shropshire/assets/images/churches/2020-03-01_16_09_46_DSC_6695_DxO.jpg)

 # Name: St Andrew, Wroxeter